 Treatment will depend on your symptoms, your age, and your general health.
 It will also depend on how severe the condition is.
 There's no cure for polymyositis, but the symptoms can be managed.
 You may need more than one kind of treatment.
 And your treatment may need to be changed over time.
 In severe cases, some treatments are not as effective.
 Treatments include:

-Anti-inflammatory medications.
+Anti-inflammatory medicines.
 These are steroid drugs, or corticosteroids.
 They ease inflammation in the body.
 Symptoms usually get better within 4 to 6 weeks.
-Your health care provider may lower the dose of steroids after that to lessen side effects.
+Your healthcare provider may lower the dose of steroids after that to lessen side effects.
 Some people may need to take steroids ongoing to manage the disease and reduce symptoms.

 Immunosuppressive drugs.
 These are drugs that block or slow down your body's immune system.